In a reading situation today with my old Petit Etteilla deck, I found myself promulgating a curious sentence:

 I loved it that here the querent was left to ponder on why, in a clearly formal not romantic setting, her boss would do something just for her.
 That sense of wonder and mystery is something that we, as card readers, must remember to pass on to our curious sitters whenever the situation arises.

-The Romanian-speaking audience may check a snippet featuring Etteilla’s method here, by one ‘doctor in philosophy’ Andreiu Petru Stanceanu Putna.
+The Romanian-speaking audience may check a resource book featuring Etteilla’s method here, by one ‘doctor in philosophy’ Andreiu Petru Stanceanu Putna.
 What is amusing is that this is an ad literam translation of L’Oracle Parfait, 1875, which the Romanian doctor forgot to mention.

 Note on the deck: